maryamShahid/main-memory-management/README.md

 ## How to Use:

 Compile your application with sbmemlib.a.
-Import "sbmemlib.h" to use the library.
+Import "sbmem.h" to use the library.
 Here is the basic documentation:

 * **int sbmem_init (int segsize):** This function will create and initialize a shared memory segment of the given size.
 The given size is in bytes and must be a power of 2.
 Memory will be allocated from that segment to the requesting.
 If operation is successful, the function will return 0, otherwise, it will return -1.